gnebehay/parser/README.md

 Be aware that I am by no means an expert in compiler construction and someone who is would probably shudder at some of the things happening here, but to me it was a nice educational exercise.

+The literature regarding this topic is very formal, which makes it a bit hard to get into the topic for an uninitiated person.
+In this description, I have tried to focus more on intuitive explanations.
+However, to me it is quite clear that if you don't stick to the theory, then you will soon run into problems, as I found it rather difficult to debug issues whenever something goes wrong.

 ## Problem